Don't Just Get Away, Grow Together at a Don Lee Family Retreat!

 We believe the ministry at Don Lee can be such a blessing to retreat guests during this very difficult time of distance and isolation.
 The above measures have been put in place to keep us safe and healthy.
 It is our fervent hope and prayer we can have a safe and successful weekend.
 Reserve your Family Retreat today!

 Kate Metts, Director

 Don Lee Camp & Retreat Center

-If you are interested in bringing a group to Don Lee for a Family Retreat, please contact a member of our Retreat Staff:
+If you are interested in bringing a group to Don Lee for a Family Retreat, please contact our Retreat Coordinator: